popikeyshen/ffmpeg/README.md

-# Streaming opencv image with ffmpeg
+# 1. Streaming opencv image with ffmpeg as RTP

 In this repository i will show and code example of ffmpeg streaming an OpenCV image and difference between ffmpeg pipeline with banchmarks.